Chapters

 © Cédric Amiot

-In order to improve our social and environmental impact, VEJA works with NGOs that provide support to cotton producers.
+VEJA works with NGOs that provide support to cotton producers.

 ESPLAR is a Brazilian NGO founded in 1974 based in Fortaleza, Ceará State.

 Diaconia is a Brazilian NGO founded in 1967.
 Diaconia works in several urban and rural areas to improve social and ecological conditions in the country.
-They provide technical support to associations, visiting the farms and instructing them on prices and methods to grow organic cotton.

 It is then shipped to a Brazilian factory for weaving.

-The cotton purchased by VEJA is organic, but the dyes used for the canvas are not.
-However, VEJA uses conventional dyes that comply with safety regulations.
+The cotton bought by VEJA is organic and agroecological, but the dyes used for the canvas are not.

 2022 Spring - Summer lookbook